-Ball pythons are native to the tropics of sub-Saharan Africa.
-They are used to consistently warm temperatures and medium to high humidity levels, year-round.
-To keep your captive ball python healthy and happy, you should replicate its natural environment as closely as possible.
+Ball pythons (Python regius) are native to the tropics of sub-Saharan Africa.
+They are used to consistently warm temperatures and medium to high humidity year-round.
+To keep your captive ball python healthy and happy, you should replicate its natural environment.

 The humidity that you should aim for inside your ball python’s enclosure is between 50% and 60%.
 55% is a good initial target to work towards.

 - Infections of the upper respiratory system.
-These are usually bacterial in origin, but according to a study in the journal Virology, they can also be viral.
+These are usually bacterial, but according to the journal Virology, they can also be viral.
 You’ll notice symptoms such as labored breathing, excessive saliva, discharge from the mouth or nostrils, and open-mouthed breathing.

 - Problems with the shed.
 Your ball python should shed its skin in one complete piece.
 If any parts of the shed tear off or get stuck, this is a sign the humidity is too low.

 If the humidity is too high, the environment may become “wet.”
-This will result in a moist substrate, and condensation forming on the walls of the tank.
-This could result in problems such as scale rot, a bacterial infection of the scales.
+This results in a moist substrate, and condensation on the walls.
+This could result in scale rot, a bacterial infection of the scales.